 While Yarnall enjoyed her stateside rotation, hostilities in Korea ceased when an armistice was finally signed on 27 July 1953.
 The warship, however, continued to make annual deployments to the Far East and frequently operated in Korean waters with TF 77.
 She continued to alternate deployments to the Orient with periods of normal operations out of San Diego until September of 1958 when she was decommissioned.

 Berthed at Stockton, Calif., Yarnall remained inactive for almost a decade.
 On 10 June 1968, she was transferred, on a loan basis, to the Taiwanese Navy which she served as Kun Yang (DD-8).
 She was returned to the United States Navy in 1974 for disposal.
-Her name was struck from the Navy list on 25 January 1974, and she was retransferred back to Taiwan by sale.
-As of early 1980, Kun Yang remained active with the Taiwan Navy.
+Her name was stricken from the Naval Vessel Register on 25 January 1974, and she was retransferred back to Taiwan by sale.
+Ultimately, Kun Yang was stricken from the Taiwanese Navy list on 16 October 1999..

-Yarnall (DD-541) earned seven battle stars during World War II and two battle stars during the Korean conflict.
+Yarnall (DD-541) earned seven battle stars for her World War II service and two battle stars for her service during the Korean War.